Quantum marginal problem and incompatibility: Abstract

 \section{Abstract}

 One of the basic distinctions between classical and quantum mechanics is the existence of fundamentally incompatible quantities.
 Such quantities are present on all levels of quantum objects: states, measurements, quantum channels, and even higher order dynamics.
-In this manuscript we show that two seemingly different aspects of quantum incompatibility: the quantum marginal problem of states and the incompatibility on the level of quantum channels are in one-to-one correspondence with each other.
-Importantly, as incompatibility of measurements is a special case of channel incompatibility, it also forms an instance of the quantum marginal problem.
-The connection enables the translation of various results between the fields.
-As examples we solve the marginal problem for pairs of two-qubit Bell diagonal states, derive entropic criteria for channel incompatibility and give a task-oriented characterisation for a well-known semi-definite programming hierarchy of symmetric extendability of quantum states.
+In this manuscript, we show that two seemingly different aspects of quantum incompatibility: the quantum marginal problem of states and the incompatibility on the level of quantum channels are in many-to-one correspondence.
+Importantly, as incompatibility of measurements is a special case of the latter, it also forms an instance of the quantum marginal problem.
+The generality of the connection is harnessed by solving the marginal problem for Gaussian and Bell diagonal states, as well as for pure states under depolarizing noise.
+Furthermore, we derive entropic criteria for channel compatibility, and develop a converging hierarchy of semi-definite programs for quantifying the strength of quantum memories.